Running a Client

 sub-commands

-Input help create
+Input help admin

 sub-commands:

-Usage: create <COMMAND>
+Usage: admin <COMMAND>

 Commands: